tmtsoftware/esw-ocs-eng-ui/docs/src/main/ManageObservation.md

 ### Shutdown Sequencer

 Clicking on Shutdown button on top right corner leads to shutdown of all sequencers listed below.

 ![ShutdownObservation](./images/ManageObservation_ShutdownObservation.png)

 ### Reload Script

 During execution of sequence, Script can be reloaded.

 Click on Reload Script against each Sequencers helps in reloading specific script for that sequencer.

 On clicking on Reload Script against each sequence, it will ask for a confirmation before proceeding.

 ![ReloadScriptInProgress](./images/ManageObservation-ConfirmbeforeReload.png)

 ![ReloadScriptInProgress](./images/ManageObservation-ReloadScriptInProgress.png)

  Once confirmation is given then it will reload the script by stopping and restarting the sequencer.

 ![ReloadedScript](./images/ManagObservation-ReloadedScript.png)

 ## Configurable

 This tab shows list of resources that are available for configuring.

 ![Configurable Tab](./images/ManageObservation_ConfigurableTabAfterConfigure.png).

-Clicking on Configure button in this Tab serves same purpose of @ref[Configure Button in Manage Infrastructure Page ](./ManageInfrastructure.md#configure).
+Clicking on Configure button in this Tab serves same purpose of @ref[Configure Button in Manage Infrastructure Page](./ManageInfrastructure.md#configure).

 ## Non-Configurable

 This tab shows list of resources that are not available for configuring and are in use.